-- Controversial weapons: PAI 14 (Exposure to controversial weapons, such as anti-personnel mines, cluster munitions, chemical weapons and biological weapons).
+Controversial weapons: PAI 14 (Exposure to controversial weapons, such as anti-personnel mines, cluster munitions, chemical weapons and biological weapons).

-- Schroders' 'global norms' breach list, which covers: PAI 7 (Activities negatively affecting biodiversity-sensitive areas), PAI 8 (Emissions to water), PAI 9 (Hazardous waste and radioactive waste ratio), PAI 10 (Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises), PAI 11 (Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises) and PAI 16 (Investee countries subject to social violations). - Companies that derive revenues above certain thresholds from activities related to thermal coal: PAI 4 (Exposure to companies active in the fossil fuel sector) and PAI 5 (Share of non-renewable energy consumption and production).
+- Schroders' 'global norms' breach list, which covers: PAI 7 (Activities negatively affecting biodiversitysensitive areas), PAI 8 (Emissions to water), PAI 9 (Hazardous waste and radioactive waste ratio), PAI 10 (Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises), PAI 11 (Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises) and PAI 14 in Table 3 (Number of identified cases of severe human rights issues and incidents). - Companies that derive revenues above certain thresholds from activities related to thermal coal: PAI 4 (Exposure to companies active in the fossil fuel sector) and PAI 5 (Share of non-renewable energy consumption and production).

 Compliance with these thresholds is monitored via the Investment Manager's portfolio compliance framework.

 PAIs are also considered and integrated into the investment process through the stakeholder analysis that is central to the appraisal and selection of companies deemed suitable for the Fund.
-The process examines the impact of companies' operations and activities across seven stakeholder groups in order to determine the long-term sustainable growth attributes of the companies being analysed, and PAIs directly contribute to this assessment.
+The process examines the impact of companies' operations and activities across seven stakeholder groups in order to determine the longterm sustainable growth attributes of the companies being analysed, and PAIs directly contribute to this assessment.
 In assessing an issuer's overall environmental score, PAIs 1, 2, 3 (Greenhouse gas emissions) and 7 (Activities negatively affecting biodiversity-sensitive areas) are included.
 In assessing an issuer's overall social score, PAIs 12 (Unadjusted gender pay gap) and 13 (Board gender diversity) are included.
 All PAI indicators are monitored via Schroders' PAI dashboard.